-- 12.2 Infrastructure has a broad definition and includes, but is not restricted to the following: - > Transport: highways, air travel, rail, trams, bus, cycling, pedestrian, bridleways, coach parking and park and ride - Energy: gas and electricity generation and provision - ➤ Water: supply, wastewater and surface water drainage, flood defences and flood risk management - ➤ Waste management: refuse collection, disposal and recycling - Coastal Defence(s): hard and soft engineering solutions to overcome coastal flooding and sea level rises - > Flood alleviation: surface water and bathing water - ➤ Information and communications technology: telecommunications, broadband and cable television - Education: nursery and pre-school, primary, secondary, further, higher, and adult education - ➤ Health: hospitals, health centres / GP surgeries, dental practices and hospices - Emergency services: police, fire and rescue, ambulance, coastguard - ➤ Green infrastructure network: open space, parks, children's play areas, sports pitches and courts, country parks and accessible natural green space, allotments and burial facilities - Community services: libraries, community centres, youth services, social services, older peoples support, special needs and disability and places of worship - Culture and leisure: museums and galleries, performance venues, sports and fitness centres - Affordable Housing - Public Realm. - The Council is preparing an Infrastructure Delivery Plan (IDP) which will identify the infrastructure required to deliver the Local Plan and how it will be delivered.
+- 12.2 Infrastructure has a broad definition and includes, but is not restricted to the following: - > Transport: highways, air travel, rail, trams, bus, cycling, pedestrian, bridleways, coach parking and park and ride - Energy: gas and electricity generation and provision - ➤ Water: supply, wastewater and surface water drainage, flood defences and flood risk management - ➤ Waste Management: refuse collection, disposal and recycling - Coastal Defence(s): hard and soft engineering solutions to overcome coastal flooding and sea level rises - > Flood Alleviation: surface water and bathing water - Information and Communications Technology: telecommunications, broadband and cable television - Education: nursery and pre-school, primary, secondary, further, higher, and adult education - ➤ Health: hospitals, health centres / GP surgeries, dental practices and hospices - Emergency Services: police, fire and rescue, ambulance, coastguard - ➤ Green Infrastructure Network: open space, parks, children's play areas, sports pitches and courts, country parks, accessible natural green space, allotments and burial facilities - Community Services: libraries, community centres, youth services, social services, older peoples support, special needs and disability and places of worship - Culture and Leisure: museums and galleries, performance venues, sports and fitness centres, swimming pools and stadiums - Affordable Housing - Public Realm - 12.3 The Council is preparing an Infrastructure Delivery Plan (IDP), which will identify the infrastructure required to deliver the Local Plan and how it will be delivered.
 In doing this, it will identify obstacles to the delivery of the Local Plan and how these will be overcome.
-The IDP will also identify gaps in funding, and will therefore inform the Community Infrastructure Levy (CIL), which is a levy the Council will use to charge on new developments.
-More information on CIL is set out in policy INF2.
+The IDP will also identify gaps in funding, and will therefore inform the CIL, which is a levy the Council will use to charge on new developments.
+More information on CIL is set out in Policy INF2. - 12.4 The Council is consulting again on the IDP and Infrastructure Delivery Schedule alongside this Publication version of the Local Plan.
+The Council has engaged with infrastructure providers throughout the plan preparation process and the detailed information received from infrastructure providers through ongoing dialogue gives greater clarity to the specific infrastructure requirements to deliver the Local Plan.

-- 12.4 The Council is consulting again on the draft IDP and Infrastructure Delivery Schedule alongside this Revised Preferred Option version of the Local Plan.
-The Council has engaged with infrastructure providers throughout the plan preparation process and the detailed information received from infrastructure providers through ongoing dialogue gives greater clarity to the specific infrastructure requirements to deliver the Local Plan. - 12.5 The draft Infrastructure Schedule, which is to be found at the back of the IDP, lists the infrastructure projects that are currently planned, or are known to be required to deliver all of the growth identified in the Local Plan, along with the costs, timescales, funding sources and who will deliver the infrastructure.
+- 12.5 The draft Infrastructure Delivery Schedule, which is to be found at the back of the IDP, lists the infrastructure projects that are currently planned, or are known to be required to deliver all of the development identified in the Local Plan, along with the costs, timescales, funding sources and who will deliver the infrastructure.
 The Schedule indicates the certainty of these schemes taking place; and it will be updated as new infrastructure requirements are known. - 12.6 There is a shortage of both primary and secondary school places in Fylde.
 The priority at present is delivering primary school places.
 Secondary school provision is almost at capacity.
-LCC has identified a need for a new secondary school in the Borough within the Plan period, which runs up to 31st March 2032.
-Lancashire County Council (LCC) is working with Fylde Council to ensure that an appropriate site for a new secondary school is identified and provided.
+LCC has identified a need for a new secondary school in the Borough within the Plan period, which runs up to 31 March 2032.
+LCC is working with Fylde Council to ensure that an appropriate site for a new secondary school is identified and provided.